domiyanyue/my_notes/C++_knowledge_for_SYCL.md

 ```
 [ captures ] (parameters) -> returnTypesDeclaration { lambdaStatements; }
 ```
-*\[capture\]*: The capture clause, also known as the lambda introducer, specifies which outside variables are available for the lambda function and whether they should be captured by value (copying) or by reference.
-You will always be able to identify the start of a lambda expression with the presence of the capture clause.
-An empty capture clause [] means capture nothing, in which case the lambda expression body doesn't access variables in the enclosing scope.
+**\[capture\]**: The capture clause, also known as the lambda introducer, specifies which outside variables are available for the lambda function and whether they should be captured by value (copying) or by reference.
+You will always start a lambda expression with the presence of the capture clause.

-*parameters*: This is the optional parameters list, also known as the lambda declarator.
+**parameters**: This is the optional parameters list, also known as the lambda declarator.
 You can omit the parameters list if you want a function that takes zero arguments.

-*returnTypesDeclaration*: This is the return type.
+**returnTypesDeclaration**: This is the return type.
 Most of the time, compilers can deduce the return type of the lambda expression when you have zero or one return statement.
-However, if it makes it easier to understand the code, you can specify the return type.

-*{ lambdaStatements; }*: This is the lambda body.
+**{ lambdaStatements; }**: This is the lambda body.
 The statements within the lambda body can access the captured variables and the parameters.

-Of the 4 parts, parameter, returnTypeDeclaration and lambdaStatement are very similar to to a normal C++ function's corresponding part.
 Let's look at some examples:

 * Example 1 : Compile deduce return type
 ```C++
    auto comparitor = [](const Student &a, const Student &b) { return a.x < b.x; };
 ```
 One detail we notice is the type of a lamdba expression is auto.
-In fact it's a compile-time generated type, as user we always put auto when declare it.
+In fact it's a compile-time generated type, as developer we always put `auto` when declare it.
 Here the lambda expression captures nothing and take 2 parameters, the return type is automatically deduced by the compile based on expression inside lambda body.
 If we want to be more explict on return type, we can write it as:
 ```C++